-The Medgar Evers College Student Success Division is comprised of the Office of Student Success, Athletics and Intramurals, Counseling, Accessibility and Accommodation, Health and Interfaith Services, Student Life, and the Center for Women’s Development and Male Development and Empowerment Center.
+The Medgar Evers College Student Success Division is comprised of the Office of Student Success, Athletics and Intramurals, Counseling, Accessibility and Accommodations, Health and Interfaith Services, Student Life, and the Center for Women’s Development and Male Development and Empowerment Center.
 The Division also includes the Transition Academy, which serves students who experience housing and/or food insecurity.

 The mission of the Division is to address students’ psychosocial needs by providing resources and advocacy that effectively complement their academic growth and development.
-We support students’ rights and responsibilities, and facilitate student leadership opportunities, including participation in intercollegiate athletics, peer mentoring, and service-learning, and engagement in clubs and organizations.
+We support students’ rights and responsibilities and facilitate student leadership opportunities, including participation in intercollegiate athletics, peer mentoring, service-learning, and engagement in clubs and organizations.
 In addition, we coordinate college-wide mental and physical health education and provide services and accommodations to our campus’ differently-abled community.
 The Student Success Division also offers immediate assistance to students who are transient or in financial crisis and connects them to external resources available via our community partners.
 As a supplement to all of the aforementioned, we provide skills and knowledge that prepare students for the professional world.
 Our overarching function is to spearhead the implementation of policies, programming, and initiatives that serve students in myriad ways.
 Utilizing a holistic approach, while employing individualized efforts, the Student Success Division leads student learning outside the classroom and facilitates student success within and beyond Medgar Evers College.